PDEA: 93% of Western Visayas villages freed of illegal drugs

 READ: PDEA-7 burns P374.6M illegal drugs from Central Visayas

-At least 2,457 villages were previously affected by illegal drugs but have undergone rehabilitation and were now classified as drug-cleared, while 1,319 barangays have also been verified as drug-free by the Regional Oversight Committee on Barangay Drug Clearing.
+At least 2,457 villages were previously affected by illegal drugs but have undergone rehabilitation and are now classified as drug-cleared, while 1,319 barangays have also been verified as drug-free by the Regional Oversight Committee on Barangay Drug Clearing.

-This left only 275 barangays or 6.79 percent that were yet to be cleared, PDEA said.
+This left only 275 barangays or 6.79 percent, that were yet to be cleared, PDEA said.

 Distinctions